bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

-The client MAY include other parameters as described here or as defined [a registry TBD](#IANA).
+The RC MAY include other parameters as described here or as defined [a registry TBD](#IANA).

 [[ Editor's note: We probably want to